33d/blog/_posts/2012-10-28-video-signal-output-circuitry.markdown

 So which resistors will I need?
 To produce a white signal, the sync and video lines will be high.
 The equivalent circuit looks like this:

-{% wpimage block video-out-high-schematic.png %}(The 75Ω resistor is the resistance inside the TV).
+{% image wp: true path: video-out-high-schematic.png %}(The 75Ω resistor is the resistance inside the TV).

 To show a black signal, the sync line will be high, and the video line will be low, which looks like this:

-{% wpimage block video-out-low-schematic.png %}
+{% image wp: true path: video-out-low-schematic.png %}

 [Wikipedia gives the formula for a voltage divider](http://en.wikipedia.org/wiki/Voltage_divider#General_case), so the resistors in the first diagram can be calculated with this formula: